-In 1936, School departments and programs were part of the UNC School of Medicine at the University of North Carolina at Chapel Hill.
+In 1936, the School’s departments and programs were part of the School of Medicine at the University of North Carolina at Chapel Hill.
 In 1940, the UNC Board of Trustees approved public health as a separate school within the university, and the School awarded its first degrees in 1940.

-The School of Public Health at UNC has been engaged in overcoming social and health injustices for its entire history.
-Faculty, students and staff continue this tradition of working collaboratively in communities around North Carolina to overcome barriers to good health for all.
+Overcoming social and health injustices has been an anchoring focus throughout the history of the Gillings School.
+Faculty, students and staff continue this tradition of working collaboratively in communities across North Carolina to overcome barriers to good health for all.

 Faculty members have been coming and going across the world since the School began.
-For example, Bernard Greenberg, first a chair of biostatistics and later dean of the School, collaborated with colleagues in Egypt and a number of other countries, and our biostatisticians for years have trained their counterparts in Chile.
+For example, Bernard Greenberg, first a chair of biostatistics and later dean of the School, collaborated with colleagues in Egypt and in other countries, and our biostatisticians for years have trained their counterparts in Chile.

-Today, the School continues to award doctoral, master’s and undergraduate degrees and certificates to students who take courses on campus or via the Internet as distance learners.
-The School is ranked the top public school of public health (#2 overall) by U.S. News and World Report (ranked in 2011 for the 2012 edition).
+Today, the Gillings School continues to award doctoral, master’s and undergraduate degrees and certificates to students who take courses on campus or via the Internet as distance learners.
+The School is ranked the top public school of public health (#2 overall) by U.S. News and World Report (ranked in 2022 for the 2023 edition).